jdpalmer/json/README.md

 ## Motivation

 json.hpp is a lightweight (<500 LOC) C++17 single file header library for encoding and decoding JSON.
-JSON entities are deserialized into `std::vector`, `std::map`, `std::string`, `double`, and `bool`.
+Entities are deserialized into `std::vector`, `std::map`, `std::string`, `double`, and `bool`.

 While there are many JSON parsing libraries for C++ they often have